cardano-foundation/CIPs/CIP-0118/README.md

 - It does not specify a transaction output that it spends
 - It does specify the value that the input provides
-- It has a credential and an optional datum
+- It has a credential and may have a datum

 Unresolved inputs must be addressable.
 Current transaction inputs are not addressable by the combination of transaction ID and an index, since they are kept in a set.